jevgenik/manuals/source/files/software/coding/python/python.rst

 Virtual environment can be created by using ``venv`` module.
 To create a virtual environment, decide upon a directory where you want to place it, and run the venv module as a script with the directory path: ``python3 -m venv tutorial-env``.
-This will create the tutorial-env directory.
+This will create the
+``tutorial-env`` directory.
 So virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.

+Commands to work with virtual environment:

+* ``python3 -m venv tutorial-env`` - create virtual environment
+* ``source tutorial-env/bin/activate`` - activate virtual environment on Unix or MacOS
+* ``tutorial-env\Scripts\activate`` - activate virtual environment on Windows
+* ``deactivate`` - to deactivate virtual environment

 .. figure:: images/python_virtual_environment.png
    :alt: Python Virtual environment